Jericho1337/Simple-UGDownloader/README.md

 ```

 #### TXT TO PDF
-You can convert a TXT of to normal and bold PDF
+You can convert a TXT of a song to normal and bold PDF

 ```
 python3 main.py -p <PATH_TO_TXTFILE>